Skip to main content

 Auto-mergeWhen [run.pull_request] auto_merge = true, Fabro enables GitHub’s auto-merge on created PRs so they merge automatically once required checks pass

-Sandbox GITHUB_TOKENWhen [server.integrations.github.permissions] are declared in the server config, Fabro mints a scoped Installation Access Token and injects it as GITHUB_TOKEN in the sandbox
+Sandbox GITHUB_TOKENWhen [run.integrations.github.permissions] are declared at any layer (workflow, project, or user settings), Fabro mints a scoped Installation Access Token and injects it as GITHUB_TOKEN in the sandbox

 Setup